 Mr. Tysarczyk has also served with the Commonwealth of Pennsylvania in the Governor’s Office of General Counsel.
 During that time, he was the Deputy Chief Counsel for the Pennsylvania Emergency Management Agency and the Office of the State Fire Commissioner.
 Mr. Tysarczyk advised on varying legal matters as counsel, including state of emergency declarations by the governor and incident response authorities.

-In addition to his government service, Mr. Tysarczyk has held positions with a number of private sector organizations.
-He was a principal in a small consulting company providing services to multiple private sector and governmental organizations, including the U.S. Department of Defense.
+In addition to his government service, Mr. Tysarczyk held positions with a number of private-sector organizations.
+He was a principal in a small consulting company providing services to multiple private-sector and governmental organizations, including the US Department of Defense.
 As a consultant for PricewaterhouseCoopers (PwC) early in his career, Mr. Tysarczyk assisted commercial clients with operations analysis, technology integration, and enterprise risk management, including prescient strategies to address cybersecurity.
-After PwC, Mr. Tysarczyk joined a NASDAQ-traded organization and focused his work on business analytics and cybersecurity, including risk management strategies for international supply chains.
+After PwC, he joined a NASDAQ-traded organization and focused his work on business analytics and cybersecurity, including risk management strategies for international supply chains.

-Mr. Tysarczyk earned a Bachelor of Science degree in Computer Science from Arcadia University and a Juris Doctor from The Catholic University of America.
+Mr. Tysarczyk holds a Bachelor of Science in Computer Science from Arcadia University and a Juris Doctor from The Catholic University of America.

-Mr. Rigby holds a Bachelor’s degree in Political Science from The New School University, and completed an honors program in International Relations and Comparative Political Economics at Oxford University in the United Kingdom.
+Mr. Rigby holds a Bachelor’s degree in Political Science and International Relations from The New School University and completed an honors program in National Security Studies and Comparative Political Economics at Oxford University in the United Kingdom.